ethankennerly/as2cs/README.md

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+ * Insert "using UnityEngine" if converting to Mathf or Random.

  * Convert example Model.as from Anagram Attack.